Social and Economic Development Policy (B.S.)/Master of Public Administration (M.P.A.)

 Students completing the Bachelor of Science in Social and Economic Development Policy/Master of Public Administration accelerated master’s program will be strong candidates for a variety of occupations, including jobs in the following fields:

 - Higher education administration

-Social and economic development policy majors can complete this combined B.S. and M.P.P.A. program in five years.
-Any time after the fourth semester, students may request admission to the Master of Public Policy and Administration program offered by Illinois Tech’s Stuart School of Business.
-Students who are granted provisional admission may then take one M.P.P.A. course per semester that is counted toward both their B.S. and M.P.P.A. programs.
-Final admission to the M.P.P.A. program is made during the eighth semester.
-The B.S. degree is awarded at the end of the eighth semester, and the M.P.P.A. degree is completed during the fifth year.
+Social and economic development policy majors can complete this combined B.S. and M.P.A. program in five years.
+Any time after the fourth semester, students may request admission to the Master of Public Administration program offered by Illinois Tech’s Stuart School of Business.
+Students who are granted provisional admission may then take one M.P.A. course per semester that is counted toward both their B.S. and M.P.A. programs.
+Final admission to the M.P.A. program is made during the eighth semester.
+The B.S. degree is awarded at the end of the eighth semester, and the M.P.A. degree is completed during the fifth year.